sjbylo/poc-agent-based-installer/ocp-install-agent-based.md

 REG_PW=xxxxxxxyyyyyyyyyyzzzzzzzzzzz
 ```

-Note, now to remove it again if needed
+Note, how to remove it again, if needed

 ```
 sudo ./mirror-registry uninstall --quayRoot /mnt/quay-root --autoApprove